-- Ray Aviation Scholarship Hat Given to student at beginning of flight training. - Ray Aviation Scholarship First Solo T-Shirt Given to student to wear on the day of their first solo.
-Shirt includes flight description blank lines and a dotted line for the CFI to fill out and cut. - Ray Aviation Scholarship Polo Shirt Given to student upon completion of training. - Ray Aviation Scholarship Pilot Pin Given to student upon completion of training.
+- Ray Aviation Scholars Hat Given to student at beginning of flight training. - Ray Aviation First Solo T-Shirt Given to student to wear on the day of their first solo.
+Shirt includes flight descriptions blanks and a dotted line for the CFI to fill out and cut. - Ray Aviation Scholars Polo Shirt Given to student upon completion of training. - Ray Aviation Scholars Wings Given to student upon completion of training.